-When students enter campus there is no play on the playground before school.
-This is for students' safety.
-Students go directly to their class line up area and wait to be picked up by their teacher.
+When students enter campus they may play on the playground (blacktop access) before school.
+This is for students' safety, as the field will be off limits.
+They will line up at their class lines once the bell rings.

-McKinley staff members are supervising on the yards (8:15-8:30am) and in the cafeteria (8:00-8:20am).
-Morning campus monitors and gate monitors are composed of Instructional Assistants, Paraeducators, Campus Supervisors, Teachers, and Administration, who all also work on campus during regular school hours.
+Franklin staff members are supervising on the yards (8:15-8:30am).
+Supervision is composed of Instructional Assistants, Paraeducators, Playground Teachers, Teachers, and Administration, who all also work on campus during regular school hours.